 And that’s what most physicians are looking for.

 MassMutual has been in business since 1851.
 As one of the nation’s leading insurance providers, they have excellent financial ratings with both A.M.
 Best and Standard & Poor’s.

 MassMutual offers a comprehensive and customizable disability income insurance plan called Radius Choice.
-The Radius Choice policy includes many built-in benefits and offers optional riders so you can customize a plan that’s right for you.
+The Radius Choice policy is underwritten such that it includes many built-in benefits and offers optional riders so you can customize a plan that’s right for you and your loved ones.

 The definition of disability is that of true own-occupation.
 This offers you the best option for eligibility if you become unable to do some, part, or all of your current job.
 Some physicians are concerned that the definition of disability does not include the wording, “specialty” when defining your occupation.

 With a Radius Choice policy, you can enjoy a variety of built-in benefits, including the presumptive total disability benefit and the recurring disability benefit.
 The recurring disability benefit will waive your elimination period if you file a claim related to a previous disability.

 MassMutual also allows policy owners to add a variety of riders, including the COLA rider, the FIO, and the student loan rider.